Opening My Pool - How do I fill it?

 Skimmer plug to backfill around pool

-First if you have a winter mesh cover and your drain plug was removed for winter to keep the pool from overflowing, you will need to reinstall that plug before filling - or it will not fill.
-The plug is kept in the bottom of the skimmer loose during winter and simply screws into the 2" threaded hole in the bottom of the skimmer.
+First if you have a winter mesh cover and your drain plug was removed for winter to keep the swimming pool from overflowing, you will need to reinstall that plug before filling - or it will not fill.
+The plug is kept in the bottom of the skimmer loose or in your pump basket during winter and simply screws into the threaded hole in the bottom of the skimmer.
 Simply wrap with Teflon tape and a dab of silicon grease (Magic Lube) and screw it in.
-If you have a solid auto cover with a cover pump - your pool should have been left at operating level and likely will not need filled back up.
+If you have a solid auto cover with a cover pump - your swimming pool should have been left at operating level and likely will not need filled back up.

 Water Delivery Truck